 Upon reception of a request from MSN Enabled Device Applications on MSN-4, the MSN Client SHALL follow the following procedures.

 If the request aims at retrieving information (e.g. retrieve a user activity stream), the MSN Client SHALL first check the information cached locally for this information.
 Depending on policies relevant for that specific application (e.g. requested by the application itself or enforced by service provider policies), if the requested information is not present in the cache, or if such information does not match the relevant policies (e.g. deprecated information), the MSN Client SHALL issue the associated request to the MSN Server according to the procedures defined in 8.1.1 to retrieve that information.
-Otherwise, if the requested information is already present in the cache and considered valid, the MSN Client SHALL NOT issue the associated request to the MSN Server.
+Otherwise, if the requested information is already present in the cache and considered valid, the MSN Client SHALL NOT issue the associated request to the MSN Server and SHALL return the related information cached locally.
 This procedure optimizes the transfer of information over the air, whilst allowing to provide valid information to MSN Enabled Device Applications, also in absence of connectivity.

-Editor’s note: FFS the need/definition of policies to manage cached information (e.g. duration of validity).

 If the request aims at providing information, either in the form of a creation or an update (e.g. posting an activity), the MSN Client SHALL issue the request to the MSN Server according to the procedures defined in 8.1.1 to create or update that information, and in addition, SHALL insert the related information in the local cache, or update it if already present, subject to a successful response to the operation being received from the MSN Server.
+The MSN Client MAY specify a duration of validity of this information in the local cache.

 If the request aims at deleting information (e.g. deleting a picture previously posted), the MSN Client SHALL issue the request to the MSN Server according to the procedures defined in 8.1.1 to delete that information, and in addition, SHALL delete the related information from the local cache, if present, subject to a successful response to the operation being received from the MSN Server.